 The rights of Phil Kendall in signing his paintings or works of art as PK, have been asserted to him in accordance with The UK Copyright, Designs and Patents Act of 1988.

 A specimen of how my art is always signed lower left ©PK

 All rights are reserved by me, Phil Kendall.
 No images of my art contained in this website can be reproduced without my prior written consent.

 Please do not participate in, or otherwise encourage, piracy of my copyrighted images contained here on my website.

 Any art student may try to reproduce any painting made by me, Phil Kendall, purely for their own personal art educational experience.
 That copy cannot ever be sold by them.
 Any art student may exhibit their copy of my art.
 However it should be clearly labelled it as: "A reproduction of a painting [called xxx] originally made by the artist Phil Kendall".
 This label is to be attached to upper right corner on the face of their exhibit.
 I would expect them to send an image of their copy to me via email, purely for my archival history.

 A Manniot Tower, Peloponnese, Mainland Southern Greece 60 x 60 cm.
 2009.
 Visited 1998 ©PK

 Please do not participate or otherwise encourage internet piracy.
-It's the same principle as in 1603.
-Now it is just easier to make and a lot cheaper to do and it only needs one person.
+Piracy now is so deceptively simple to make.
 Just what is that person sitting next to you doing on their laptop?
 Home